-Whether you’re dealing with internal conflicts (disagreement or stalemate, infidelity, health crises, mental illness, etc.) or external conflicts (loss, tragedy, job stress or loss, family or in-law issues, etc.), you’re going to come up against some mix of these challenges over the course of your marriage.
+Whether you’re dealing with internal conflicts (disagreement or stalemate, infidelity, health crises, mental illness, etc.) or external conflicts (a world health or economic crisis, loss, tragedy, job stress or loss, family or in-law issues, etc.), you’re going to come up against some mix of these challenges over the course of your marriage.
 The trick is knowing how to stick together through it all.

 REMEMBER, YOU’RE TEAMMATES

 Difficulties in your life can throw your entire marriage off kilter.
 While each situation must be assessed and approached in its own unique way, a good overarching idea is to remember that you’re on the same team; you aren’t enemies.

 When you function as teammates, it’s easier to tackle life’s problems together–and less likely that you’ll turn on one another.
 Here are some tips for sticking together:

 - Face your conflict head-on together; don’t bury or avoid it!

 - Don’t assassinate one another’s character or belittle each other.

 - Communicate openly about what you’re going through, and listen to one another.

 - Be present for each other; no checking out allowed.

 If you’re finding it increasingly difficult to work together as partners through this season, consider getting outside, objective help from a trusted counselor or pastor.
 This can help you get focused on your primary objective: sticking together and coming out of this stronger.